Susilo Bambang Yudhoyono: Law enforcement and political role model

-In the field of law enforcement, President Yudhoyono's government has succeeded in making a number of breakthroughs in the culture of law enforcement in Indonesia.
-The President strives to make law enforcement in Indonesia, especially during his administration, more authoritative.
-In 2005, former Bank Indonesia deputy Aulia Pohan, who is also the in-law of his son Agus Harimurti, was arrested by the Corruption Eradication Commission (KPK), this was the first case involving a relative of a leader in this country.
+In the area of law enforcement, President Yudhoyono's administration has made a number of breakthroughs in Indonesia's law enforcement culture.
+The president has sought to make law enforcement in Indonesia, particularly during his administration, more authoritative.
+In 2005, former Bank Indonesia deputy chairman Aulia Pohan, who was also the father-in-law of his son Agus Harimurti, was arrested by the Corruption Eradication Commission (KPK), this was the first case involving a relative of a leader in this country.
 He also tried to prioritize a culture of legal order, for example, the Corruption Court Law and the Juvenile Court Law.
 He also did not hesitate to dismiss ministers suspected of corruption, even though the minister was his former spokesman and came from the same party as him.
 The dismissal of an active minister suspected of corruption and already a corruption suspect was the first case in Indonesia of an active minister being a corruption suspect.

 In 2008, the global financial crisis occurred.
 The Indonesian government, which had already had bitter experience during the Asian financial crisis, tried to be more responsive in handling the crisis, especially during the Yudhoyono presidency.
 He tried to build togetherness in handling the global financial crisis, with Indonesia actively participating in the G20.
 Also at that time, he succeeded in maintaining a calm and stable domestic economic condition in handling the crisis with the policy of closing the Indonesian Stock Exchange and providing bailout funds for Bank Century to prevent panic in the financial industry.
 At last, Indonesia managed to survive the crisis unlike ten years ago, the steps he took were quick and tactical.
 He also did not forget about law enforcement by supporting the arrest of several people who took personal advantage of the policy, such as the arrest of the President Director of Bank Century and the Deputy Governor of Bank Indonesia.